oracle/graal/truffle/docs/bytecode_dsl/BytecodeDSL.md

 }
 ```

 We first invoke the `ExampleBytecodeRootNodeGen#create` function, which is the entry-point for parsing.
-Its first argument is a `BytecodeConfig`, which defines a parsing mode. `BytecodeConfig.DEFAULT` will suffice for our purposes (there are other modes that include source positions and/or instrumentation info; see [Reparsing](#reparsing)).
+Its first argument is a `BytecodeConfig`, which defines a [parsing mode](UserGuide.md#parsing-modes).
+The default mode is sufficient for most use cases.

 The second argument is the parser.
-The parser is an implementation of the `BytecodeParser` functional interface, which is responsible for parsing a program using a given `Builder` parameter.
+The parser implements the `BytecodeParser` functional interface, which uses a supplied `Builder` argument to parse a guest language program.
-In this example, the parser uses the visitor to parse `program`, wrapping the operations within `Root` and `Return` operations.
+In this example, the parser uses the visitor to parse `program`, wrapping the operations in `Root` and `Return` operations.
-The parser must be deterministic (i.e., if invoked multiple times, it should invoke the same sequence of `Builder` methods), since it may be called more than once to implement reparsing (see [Reparsing](#reparsing)).
+The parser must be deterministic (i.e., each parse should produce the same sequence of `Builder` calls), since it may be called more than once to implement [reparsing](#reparsing).

 The result is a `BytecodeNodes` instance, which acts as a wrapper class for the `BytecodeRootNode`s produced by the parse (along with other shared information).
-The nodes can be extracted using the `getNode()` or `getNodes()`.
+The nodes can be extracted using `getNode()` or `getNodes()`.

 And that's it!
-During parsing, the builder generates a sequence of bytecode for each root node.
-The generated bytecode interpreter executes this bytecode sequence when a root node is executed.
+The `parse` method returns a root node containing a sequence of bytecode.
+When the root node is invoked, it executes the bytecode using the generated bytecode interpreter.

+## Next steps

+This introduction covers the basics of Bytecode DSL.
+For more specific usage information, consult the [User guide](UserGuide.md) and [Javadoc](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/bytecode/package-summary.html).
+The Bytecode DSL implementations for [SimpleLanguage](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.sl/src/com/oracle/truffle/sl/bytecode/SLBytecodeRootNode.java) and [GraalPython](https://github.com/oracle/graalpython/blob/master/graalpython/com.oracle.graal.python/src/com/oracle/graal/python/nodes/bytecode_dsl/PBytecodeDSLRootNode.java) may also be useful references.